sugarlabs/musicblocks/guide/README.md

 The *Save drum machine* button will export *Start* stacks that will play the rhythms as drum machines.

-Another feature of the *Rhythm Maker* wigdet is the ability to tap out a rhythm.
+Another feature of the *Rhythm Maker* widget is the ability to tap out a rhythm.
 By clicking on the *Tap* button and then clicking on a cell inside one of the rhythm rulers, you will be prompted (by four tones) to begin tapping the mouse button to divide the cell into